brianoh1979/fortify/README.md

 ## Usage

-If you want your pundit policies applied at the model level, just add the following like to your model (or ApplicationRecord).
+If you want your policies applied at the model level, just add the following like to your model (or ApplicationRecord).

 ```ruby
 class Post < ApplicationRecord